Eat the rich

 Printmaking

-To create our designs, we decided to explore printmaking techniques.
+We decided to explore printmaking techniques for our designs.
 After consulting the technicians at the printmaking workshop, we decided to go with gelli printing.
-We brought bananas, oranges, oats, fennel seeds, nigel seeds, leeks, onions, rocket leaves and cabbage to use as subjects for our banknotes.
+We brought bananas, oranges, oats, fennel seeds, nigel seeds, leeks, onions, rocket leaves and cabbage to use as our main subjects.

 Figure 7.
 Cabbage leaf